b-e-p/bep/README.md

 - Unit tests.
 - Support for remote repos (in addition to the local repos) -- direct url downloads.
 - Maybe for other languages besides just Python.
+- Maybe provide an uninstaller to remove Bep.
 - Possible dependancy help...